 This post may contain affiliate links.
 Please read our disclosure policy.

-a small batch of brownies on a plate stacked on top of each other.
+a small batch of fudgy brownies on a plate.

 small batch brownies ingredients including cocoa powder, one egg, and nuts assembled on a cutting board.

-• Butter: Salted butter adds richness and deep flavor.
+Butter: Salted butter adds richness and keeps the brownies moist.
+Melting it first means you can mix the entire batter by hand in one bowl.
 If using unsalted butter, add an extra pinch of salt to balance the sweetness.

-• Egg: One egg binds the batter and gives the brownies structure while keeping the center moist and fudgy rather than cakey.
+Egg: One whole egg binds the batter and gives the brownies structure while keeping the center fudgy.
+Let the egg come to room temperature before mixing for a smoother batter and better crackled top.

-• Salt: A pinch of salt sharpens the chocolate flavor and balances the sweetness.
+Salt: Salt sharpens the chocolate flavor and keeps the brownies from tasting one-note sweet.

-• Nuts (Optional): Chopped pecans or walnuts add crunch and contrast to the soft brownie texture, but the brownies are just as good without them.
+Nuts (optional): Chopped pecans or walnuts add texture and crunch.
+Fold them in gently at the end so you don’t deflate the batter.
+The brownies are just as good without them.

 Save This Recipe!